wvxbs/telemetry-lab/README.md

 # Telemetry Lab

-Want a dashboard with the real telemetry of your PC?
-Run an HWiNFO64 CSV log, drop it into Telemetry Lab, and get a readable view of temperatures, power, clocks, loads, memory, storage, and other sensors without building spreadsheets by hand.
+Want a clean, interactive dashboard with the real telemetry of your PC?
+Run an HWiNFO64 CSV log, open it in Telemetry Lab, and turn raw sensor data into a clear story about temperatures, power, clocks, load, memory, storage, and system behavior.

-Telemetry Lab is made for people who test hardware, tune performance, compare machines, run benchmarks, or just want to understand what their PC is doing during a game, render, compile, export, or stress test.
+Telemetry Lab helps you understand what happened during a benchmark, a gaming session, a render, an export, a compile, or any demanding workload.
+It is built for people who want answers, not screenshots scattered across folders and giant CSV files nobody wants to read by hand.

 ## Pitch

-Telemetry Lab turns raw HWiNFO64 CSV logs into an interactive performance dashboard.
+Telemetry Lab turns HWiNFO64 logs into a practical performance dashboard for your machine.

-Use it to:

-- inspect how your PC behaves during games, benchmarks, and creative workloads;
-- understand CPU, GPU, memory, disk, temperature, power, and clock behavior in one place;
-- compare two telemetry reports side by side;
+With it, you can see how your PC behaves under pressure, compare different runs, keep benchmark scores organized, and connect each result to the telemetry captured during the test.
+That means you can stop guessing whether a game is CPU-bound, whether your GPU is power-limited, whether temperatures changed after a tweak, or whether a new configuration actually improved anything.

+It is especially useful for:

+- gaming performance checks, from quick sessions to repeatable test runs;
-- register benchmark scores that tools do not keep after execution;
+- benchmark tracking, including tools that do not keep score history for you;
-- link benchmark results to the telemetry log captured during the run;
-- create custom charts from any numeric sensor in the report;
-- keep benchmark history as portable JSON files saved through your browser.

-Instead of taking screenshots of scores and scrolling through giant CSV files, you can keep a clean record of what happened, where it happened, and how the machine behaved while it happened.
+- creative workloads, such as rendering, exporting, compiling, and editing;
+- before-and-after comparisons after driver, BIOS, cooling, power, or tuning changes;
+- building a personal performance history without relying on screenshots.

+Instead of opening a CSV and hunting for meaning, you upload the report and get charts, summaries, comparisons, benchmark records, and custom visualizations in one place.

-## Apresentacao
+## Apresentação

-Quer uma dashboard com as informacoes reais do seu PC?
-Rode um log CSV no HWiNFO64, abra no Telemetry Lab, e veja temperaturas, consumo, clocks, cargas, memoria, armazenamento e outros sensores de um jeito legivel, sem montar planilha na mao.
+Quer uma dashboard bonita e direta com as informações reais do seu PC?
+Rode um relatório CSV no HWiNFO64, abra no Telemetry Lab e transforme dados brutos de sensores em uma visão clara sobre temperaturas, consumo, clocks, carga, memória, armazenamento e comportamento do sistema.

-O Telemetry Lab foi feito para quem testa hardware, ajusta desempenho, compara maquinas, roda benchmarks, ou simplesmente quer entender o que o PC esta fazendo durante um jogo, render, compilacao, exportacao ou teste de estresse.

-Use para:
+O Telemetry Lab ajuda você a entender o que aconteceu durante um benchmark, uma partida, um render, uma exportação, uma compilação ou qualquer carga pesada.
+Ele foi feito para quem quer resposta, não uma pasta cheia de prints e arquivos CSV gigantes que ninguém tem paciência de ler na mão.

+Com ele, você consegue ver como o PC se comporta sob pressão, comparar execuções diferentes, organizar scores de benchmarks e relacionar cada resultado ao log de telemetria capturado durante o teste.
+Isso ajuda a responder perguntas como: o jogo está limitado por CPU?
+A GPU bateu limite de energia?
+A temperatura mudou depois de um ajuste?
+A nova configuração realmente melhorou alguma coisa?

+Ele é especialmente útil para:

-- analisar o comportamento do PC em jogos, benchmarks e programas de criacao;
+- analisar desempenho em jogos, de sessões rápidas a testes repetíveis;
-- entender CPU, GPU, memoria, disco, temperatura, consumo e clocks em um so lugar;
-- comparar dois relatorios de telemetria lado a lado;
-- registrar scores de benchmarks que nao salvam resultado depois da execucao;
-- relacionar o resultado do benchmark ao log capturado durante o teste;
-- criar graficos customizados com qualquer sensor numerico do relatorio;
-- manter historico de benchmarks em arquivos JSON portateis salvos pelo navegador.

-Em vez de tirar print de score e se perder em CSV gigante, voce guarda um registro claro do que foi testado, qual foi o resultado, e como a maquina se comportou durante o teste.
+- acompanhar benchmarks, inclusive ferramentas que não guardam histórico de scores;
+- avaliar programas de criação, renderização, exportação, compilação e edição;
+- comparar antes e depois de drivers, BIOS, refrigeração, energia ou ajustes finos;
+- criar um histórico pessoal de desempenho sem depender de screenshots.

+Em vez de abrir um CSV e procurar significado no caos, você sobe o relatório e tem gráficos, resumos, comparações, registros de benchmark e visualizações customizadas em um só lugar.

 ## Features

-- Opens HWiNFO CSV files from browser upload.
+- Open HWiNFO64 CSV reports directly from the browser.
-- Also accepts a typed path when that path is accessible to the app process, such as local execution paths or Docker bind mounts.
+- Use typed paths when the app can access them, such as local paths or Docker bind mounts.
-- Infers report context from file and folder names, such as `benchmarks/games/valorant/report.csv`.
+- Infer context from file and folder names, such as `benchmarks/games/valorant/report.csv`.
-- Falls back to a general report context when the path does not carry useful metadata.
+- Keep working even when the path has no useful context, using a general report fallback.
-- Keeps rich known metrics for the original Cinebench 2026 logs while also exposing generic numeric sensors from any HWiNFO CSV.
+- Preserve rich views for known Cinebench 2026 logs while still exposing generic numeric sensors from any HWiNFO CSV.
-- Registers benchmark scores with arbitrary benchmark names, metric names, values, and units.
+- Register benchmark results with custom benchmark names, score names, values, and units.
-- Saves benchmark records through the browser, not inside the container.
+- Save benchmark records through the browser, not inside the container.
-- Reads benchmark JSON records back through browser upload.
+- Load saved benchmark JSON files back into the app.
-- Links a benchmark record to the currently loaded telemetry report.
+- Link benchmark records to the telemetry report captured during the same run.
-- Compares two telemetry CSV reports.
+- Compare two telemetry reports side by side.
-- Provides standard charts plus a custom chart generator with line, area, scatter, bar, heatmap, and table modes.
+- Build custom charts with line, area, scatter, bar, heatmap, and table modes.
-- Offers opt-in live reload for CSV files that are still being written when using a typed path accessible to the app.
+- Enable live reload for CSV files that are still being written, when using a typed path accessible to the app.

 The app is in Portuguese by default and includes an English switch in the sidebar.